sbmlteam/sbml-test-suite/src/front-ends/new-standalone/README.txt

 associated simulated results where appropriate; (2) a testing framework for running software tools through the suite; and (3) basic documentation on the test cases and the use of the suite.

+This directory contains standalone applications and libraries for running applications through the SBML Test Suite.
+There are different subdirectories for different components and runners.
+The most popular is the graphical user interface (GUI) in "testsuite-ui".

+To build the GUI version of the SBML Test Runner, please visit the file README.txt in the "testsuite-ui" subdirectory.

 REPORTING BUGS AND OTHER PROBLEMS